dbertolino-github/telegram-openai-bot/README.md

 ## Docs
 Visit http://localhost:9001 to have a local view of Sphinx documentation after waking up docker compose services.
+To re-generate the github page containing docs, simply regenerate it locally and merge your branch into main, a github actions will replace the content online.

 If you have already generated teh Docs and want to re-create it, follow these steps:
 ```
 # to clean